 Ring-fencing and Santander International

 Under the UK ring-fencing legislation, a ring-fenced bank, such as Santander UK, is not allowed to have branches or subsidiaries outside of the European Economic Area, which includes Jersey and the Isle of Man.
-We are therefore proposing to transfer our Jersey and Isle of Man branches from Santander UK to another part of the Santander Group.
-The proposal is subject to regulatory approval and legal processes in Jersey and the Isle of Man.

-We are writing to all of our customers about the proposed changes.
 To find out about the changes that are taking place that affect the Jersey and Isle of Man branches, who both trade under the brand name Santander International, please click on the links below.

 NB - If your account is held/situs in Jersey please click on the Jersey branch link, if your account is held/situs in the Isle of Man, please click on the Isle of Man branch link.
 If you hold accounts in both islands please click on them both as the information is slightly different.